Medically reviewed by Patrick Carroll, MD

 Like all forms of the herpes simplex virus, cold sores are highly contagious.
 Kissing and cold sores is risky business, because if you kiss someone while you have one or more cold sores, there’s a significant risk of the other person being exposed to and infected by the virus.

 In this guide, we’ll explain how cold sores can transmit HSV-1 (and less frequently, HSV-2) from one person to another.
 We’ll also explain when it’s safe to kiss someone, engage in oral sex or have any other kind of oral contact after a cold sore.

 Cold sores spread through contact with infected people.
 Since cold sores are so prevalent, most people are already infected with the HSV-1 virus that causes them.
-In fact, most research suggests that around two thirds of all people aged 14 to 49 are infected with the HSV-1 virus.
+In fact, most research suggests that around 47.8% of all people aged 14 to 49 are infected with the HSV-1 virus.

 Most people are infected with HSV-1 without ever realizing, often through intimate contact with a partner, an innocent kiss from a relative or even contact with infected things like eating utensils, razors, etc., that unintentionally transmits the virus.

 Even if you already have HSV-1 (or, less frequently, HSV-2), you might not ever develop a cold sore.
 This is because only a small percentage of people infected with HSV-1 or HSV-2 develop physical symptoms, such as oral herpes (cold sores) or genital herpes.

 Still, it’s important to take precautions to prevent cold sores from spreading, even if you’re fairly confident you or your partner already have HSV-1.